YU-Zhejian/LinuxMiniPrograms/Readme.md

 * If you would like to use `git-mirror`, install `git>=2.21`.

   The entire `LinuxMiniProgram` needs `git>=2.21`\* to be downloaded or upgraded.
 It can be installed by your package manager or by compiling its source code.
 If there's no `git` available, please download a zipped archive from GitHub (See below.).
-However, you may unable to get updates in this way.
+However, you may be unable to get updates in this way.
 If you would like to use `git-mirror`, `git` would be mandatory.

   \*: If you use CYGWin, you should **ONLY** use `git` installed by `CYGWin installer` instead of `winGit`.
 Otherwise, you may see *Dealing with CRLF*.